 - Long menstrual cycle — Longer cycles, those that last more than 35 days, can occur due to a lack of ovulation and are a sign of hormonal imbalance.
 This should be addressed with your doctor as hormonal imbalances are often linked to infertility and an increased risk of miscarriage.

 To find out how long your menstrual cycle is, track how many days you go between periods.
 The first day of your period is day 1 of your menstrual cycle.
 To make this easier, you can use a period tracking app like Clue or Glow.
-Using an app can also help you track when you’re the most fertile, so you know when sex is going to be most effective.
+This can also help you track when you’re the most fertile and likely to get pregnant.

 Menstrual Discharge and Your Fertility